airpair/git-powered-collaborative-blogging/post.md

 When an author submits a post for community review, we create **a private repository on the [airpair organization](//github.com/airpair)** in which only the author has write permissions.

-When an reader wants to contribute, they make **a private fork on their own github account**. ** Private forks do not count towards your private repo limits.
+When a reader wants to contribute, they make **a private fork on their own github account**. ** Private forks do not count towards your private repo limits.

 #### Adding users to the airpair organization and repo read/write teams

-To faciliate the desired read/write permissions for different users, all users are aded to the airpair github org and then to unique teams are created for each repo.
+To facilitate the desired read/write permissions for different users, all users are added to the airpair github org and then to unique teams are created for each repo.
 Each repo has one team with write permissions for the author so that they may edit the post and pull request.
 The second team is created with read only permissions that allows contributors to fork and submit PRs without the ability to self merge.

-** Authors and readers unfortunately need to authenticate with repo privilages to facilitate this workflow.
+** Authors and readers unfortunately need to authenticate with repo privileges to facilitate this workflow.

 ### 3.3 Leverage GitHub as much as possible

 Especially for this first iteration, our aim was to leverage as much of the existing GitHub API and github.com UI as we could.
 GitHub already has rock solid discussion capabilities, merge tools and such.
-Leveraging as much as we could meant that we didn't have to re-invent the wheel and that we could take advantage of the fact that Developers are already familiar with the tooling.
+Leveraging as much as we could meant that we didn't have to reinvent the wheel and that we could take advantage of the fact that Developers are already familiar with the tooling.

 Althought there are advantaged to the AirPair live editor, once you fork a post as a contributor you have the option of doing nothing else on airpair.com and can work exclusively with your own environment and tool set.